-(Hebrews 7:24) but he holds his priesthood permanently, because he continues forever.
+(Hebrews 7:24) but Jesus, on the other hand, because He continues forever, holds His priesthood permanently.

 Jesus is our High Priest from a different order than the Levitical priests of the Old Testament.
 Jesus is our High Priest from the Order of Melchizedek.
 Having risen from the dead and ascended into heaven, Jesus' priesthood is permanent.
 Jesus will never die again and He will never need to die a sacrificial death again.
-Jesus now lives as our

-High Priest forever to our benefit and everlasting gratitude.
+Jesus now lives as our High Priest forever to our benefit and everlasting gratitude.
 Our love relationship with Jesus will never end and by grace He will always keep us right with God.

-(Hebrews 7:25) Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
+(Hebrews 7:25) Therefore He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them.